robertov92/tailwind-landing/README.md

-# Tailwind Landing Page
+# Tailwind Landing Page 1

-This page was taken
+This page was taken from the Tailwind Toolbox and modified by myself.
+It is a starting point to create beautiful, fully responsive websites.
+Look at the LICENSE for more information.